 What it means: Your car's battery juice is running low.

-What you can do: First thing you should do is turn off anything that draws power from the battery, except for the headlights if you are driving at night.
+What to do: First thing you should do is turn off anything that draws power from the battery, except for the headlights if you are driving at night.
 This includes the air conditioning and heating system, the stereo, any interior lights, and any accessories such as heated seats or heated mirrors.
 Do not turn your car off until you get to somewhere safe, just in case it doesn't start again.

 4. Brake warning light